Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-authenticate.md

 <a name="mgmt-auth"></a>

-## Azure management libraries for Java authentication
+##  Authenticate with the Azure management libraries for Java

 Two options are available to authenticate your application with Azure when using the Java management libraries to create and manage resources.